DeuxHuitHuit/framework.js/README.md

 Adds some flag value on the jquery object to detect the browser used

-	* $.unsupported : true if it's MSIE less than version 9
+	* $.unsupported: true if it's MSIE less than version 9
-	* $.iphone : true for userAgent containing 'iPhone' or 'iPod'
+	* $.iphone: true for userAgent containing 'iPhone' or 'iPod'
-	* $.ios : true when iPhone is true or userAgent contain 'iPad'
+	* $.ios: true when iPhone is true or userAgent contain 'iPad'
-	* $.mobile : true when ios is true or userAgent contain 'Android','mobile' or 'phone'
+	* $.mobile: true when ios is true or userAgent contain 'Android','mobile' or 'phone'

 **Loader:**